utah-cs3550-fa25/assignments/hw1.md

 the nav bar, and for recipes on the home / search / profile pages.
 Keep the numbers for the list of steps.

+Some other elements on the page should also be hidden, most importantly `<label>`s and buttons for the search bar (both in the page header and on the search page).
+Give these elements a class of `visually-hidden` and assign these elements `display: none`.

 Write a cover sheet